sgraden/vpc/apis.md

 * **Return**:
 	* `201: Network ACL created successfully.`
 	* `400: Invalid network ACL template provided.`
-	* `404: The specified floating IP could not be found.`

 ### DELETE/network_acls/{id}
 This request deletes a network ACL.
 This operation cannot be reversed.